 In all aspects of the training program, we emphasize the need for self-understanding and personal exploration, because we believe that ongoing process of self-reflection is needed to facilitate effective working alliances in professional and therapeutic relationships.
 Due to this philosophy, interns will be encouraged to self-disclose personal information as it relates to their effective functioning as it relates to furthering the goals and objective of the training program.
 Therefore, interns are encouraged to talk with their supervisors when they believe that personal concerns may be interfering with their professional functioning.
 The internship training program functions in a manner consistent with the American Psychological Association's (APA) Ethical Standard 7.04 (Student Disclosure of Personal Information) as contained in APA’s Ethical Principles of Psychologists and Code of Conduct (APA 2010).

 Training Tracks.
 Interns will develop or extend an emphasis area in which they will work with a senior staff member in a particular program or clinical area of interest.
-Training tracks include 1) eating disorders; 2) group therapy; 3) Sexual Trauma Empowerment Program; and 4) teaching.
+Training tracks include 1) Crisis Response and Recovery; 2) Eating Disorders; 3) Group Therapy; 4) Sexual Trauma Empowerment Program; and 5) Teaching.